Edmonton student's TikTok take on stenography puts shorthand on the social media fast track | CBC News

 "I'm personally a big fan of true crime, I'm the type of person who likes it when no two days are the same in my everyday life so I really thought it would be a good fit," she said.

-After the success of her first TikTok video, Lumsden decided to dedicate her channel to the art and science of stenography and court reporting.
+After the success of her first video, Lumsden dedicated her TikTok channel to stenography and court reporting.
 She's gained about 80,000 followers and has been featured in BuzzFeed.

-Because TikTok videos are only a minute long, Lumsden has released several that explain in detail exactly how the machine works and how the keys form words.
+Because TikTok videos are only a minute long, Lumsden has released several that explain exactly how the machine works and how the keys form words.

 With so many transcription tools available online, some people have asked if she is concerned about seeing her job taken over by artificial intelligence.